2 R basics

 • How can we access, test for, or replace individual vector elements?

-These tasks are summarily known as indexing or subsetting.
-As this is an extremely common and important tasks, there are many ways of accessing and changing vector elements.
+These tasks are summarily called subsetting, but are also known as indexing or filtering.
+As accessing and changing vector elements is an extremely common and important task, there are many ways to achieve it.
 We will only cover the two most important ones here (but Chapter 4 Subsetting of Wickham (2019) lists six different ways):

 1. Numerical indexing/subsetting